NCAS-CMS/cfdm/docs/source/tutorial.rst

      } // group forecast
    }

-When reading a netCDF dataset, the group structure is recorded in the returned netCDF variable and dimension names, accessed via the :ref:`netCDF interface <NetCDF-interface>`.
+When reading a netCDF dataset, the group structure and groups attributes are recorded and are made accessible via the :ref:`netCDF interface <NetCDF-interface>`, which can also be used to modify their values.

 .. code-block:: python
    :caption: *Read the grouped file and inspect its group structure.*